This article was originally published on Conetix by Tim Butler. With his kind permission, we are sharing it here for Codeship readers.

 COPY docker-entrypoint.sh /entrypoint.sh

-The COPY command is simply as it sounds.
+The COPY command is as simple as it sounds.
 It can copy a file (in the same directory as the Dockerfile) to the container.
-You can do this for things like custom configuration files or like in this instance, a file to run commands after the container has been set up.
+You can do this for things like custom configuration files or, as in this instance, a file to run commands after the container has been set up.

 ENTRYPOINT